GEOMETRY OF A LEADER

 courageous enough to follow their vision despite the cost.

-They will leave the retreat inspired and empowered to confidently pursue their call to lead — and to make our community better for all.
+They will leave the retreat feeling inspired and empowered to confidently pursue their call to lead — and to make our community better for all.

-CORE THEMES EXPLORED
+OVERVIEW OF CORE THEMES

 PRESENCE